NCWIT Academic Alliance Seed Fund

 Seed Fund Tracks

-For 2019 applications, the Seed Fund will have three tracks:
+The 2019 Seed Fund applications has three tracks:

 - The “Surging Enrollments” Track must use research-based approaches, but specifically focus on strategies to recruit and retain women in computing during conditions of enrollment surges.